styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 This is an HTML to HTML transformer.
 It parses HTML files and GraphQL HTML nodes using [rehype](https://github.com/rehypejs/rehype/).
 This package is heavily inspired by [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/), the difference being that the content source is HTML instead of [Remark](http://remark.js.org/).

-The general idea of this package is to convert an input HTML blob into a [HAST syntax tree](https://github.com/syntax-tree/hast), which is called `HtmlAst` from hereon.
+The general idea of this package is to convert an input HTML blob into an [HAST syntax tree](https://github.com/syntax-tree/hast), which we call `HtmlAst`.
 This `HtmlAst` is passed down to all plugins provided in the options.
 Plugins are allowed to mutate `HtmlAst` and thereby provide requested transformations on the original `HTML`.
-Finally `gatsby-transformer-rehype` parses the `HtmlAst` back to regular HTML to be consumed in your projects.
+Finally `gatsby-transformer-rehype` parses the `HtmlAst` back to regular HTML.

 ## Install